| |

 Both of these lagoons in Iceland are completely manmade but incorporate natural elements.

-At the Blue Lagoon it’s quite the opposite; you don’t even know what you’re actually walking on because you can’t see anything through the milky water.
+The Blue Lagoon on the other hand it’s quite the opposite; you don’t even know what you’re actually walking on because you can’t see anything through the milky water.
 Plus, the terrain changes as you walk through the lagoon… at one point it’s smooth but then it could become muddy or even feel hairy.

 surrouding-the-sky-lagoon-Iceland